Berkanktk/CyberSecurity/README.md

 To help with this, there are frameworks such as **STRIDE** (Spoofing identity, Tampering with data, Repudiation threats, Information disclosure, Denial of Service and Elevation of privileges) and **PASTA** (Process for Attack Simulation and Threat Analysis)

+### Vulnerability vs Threat vs Risk
+1. **Vulnerability**: Vulnerabilities are weaknesses that can be exploited.
+2. **Threat**: A threat represents the possibility of harm resulting from the exploitation of a vulnerability.
+3. **Risk**: Concerned with the likelihood of a threat actor exploiting a vulnerability and the potential impact on the business.
+Risk assessment involves evaluating the probability and consequences of security incidents.

 ### Threat intelligence Classifications
 Threat Intel is geared towards understanding the relationship between your operational environment and your adversary.
 With this in mind, we can break down threat intel into the following classifications: